codewarrior-11/chat-app/README.md

 - 🟢 Online user status
 - 🚀 Global state management with Zustand
 - 🐞 Error handling both on the server and on the client
-- 📦 At the end Deployment like a pro for FREE!
-- ✨ And much more!

 ---